Chart Color Schemes

 Wyreema has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 0 projects that could affect this region.
-Notable projects include South Street Industrial Precinct, Herries Range Wind Farm, Walking Network Plans - Pittsworth / Westbrook, and Clifford Park Special School - Relocation of Denise Kable Centre.
-The following list details those likely to be most relevant.
+No local infrastructure changes or major projects have been identified by AreaSearch that are likely to impact the area.
+Key projects include South Street Industrial Precinct, Herries Range Wind Farm, Walking Network Plans - Pittsworth / Westbrook, and Clifford Park Special School - Relocation of Denise Kable Centre.

 Professional plan users can use the search below to filter and access additional projects.